eOption Commissions, Fees, and Minimum Deposit

 New account setup takes a while and often

 involves calling customer service.
-If you are like most other investors want to transfer money through ACH, you will have to mail the
+If you want to deposit money through ACH, you will have to mail the

 Authorization form and wait for around 10 business days for the activation of ACH.
 Prospective clients will need a lot of patience before they can start trading

 Their web-based trading, which is very basic, is also free.

 Third-party trading platforms come with an additional fee.
-There is $50 annual inactivity fee for accounts with less than two trades in the past 12 months or
+There is a $50 annual inactivity fee for accounts with less than two trades in the past 12 months or

 less than $10,000 in credit or debit balances.

 Low commissions come at a cost: eOption's functionality is crude and basic, and desperately needs to be upgraded.
 Its customer service is spotty at best.

 We recommend eOption only for very self-reliant and adventurous options traders.
 For everybody else, especially